 If you prefer a hotel over a house rental, the Park Hotel Yellowstone is a well-rated hotel with clean, comfortable rooms.

 Driving Distance and Time from Entrance to Grand Loop: 29 miles, 1 hour

 The closest city to this entrance is the tiny city of Cooke City, MT.
 With a population of just over 100 people, it offers a grocery store, restaurants, and a gas station.
 It’s a great entrance for access to the Lamar Valley; however, it is far from everything else in the park.
-The distance compounded with the road from Tower Roosevelt to Canyon Village being closed till 2022 makes staying at this entrance a less than ideal choice.

-I would suggest staying nearing this entrance only if you are passionate about animal watching and want to be as close as possible to the Lamar Valley so you can get there before sunrise.
+I would suggest staying near this entrance only if you are passionate about animal watching and want to be as close as possible to the Lamar Valley so you can get there before sunrise.
 The Mountain Lux Guest House is a beautiful home with a hot tub and sauna to enjoy after visiting the park.

 Driving Distance and Time from Entrance to Grand Loop: 27 miles, 1 hour

 The closest city to the entrance is Cody, Wyoming.
 We don’t suggest staying here simply because it’s 53 miles from the entrance to the park.
 That means it will take you around two hours to get to the Grand Loop of Yellowstone.
-While Cody, Wyoming is a cute town with some interesting sights, it’s distance makes it tough for anyone looking to go in and out of the park every day.
+While Cody, Wyoming, is a cute town with some interesting sights, its distance makes it tough for anyone looking to go in and out of the park every day.